Kamal-Saltani-Datascience/Portfolio/README.md

 • Professional Certificate in Data Science and Analytics

-     -  Massachusetts Institute of Technology (MIT)
+     -  Massachusetts Institute of Technology (MIT).
+May 2024.